Events & Festivals

 Malta embraces the spirit of Christmas throughout December, with a number of events taking place across the country.
 In January, the International Baroque Festival plays tribute to Malta’s rich heritage.
 February is perhaps the liveliest and most colourful time to visit the island, when the week-long party of Carnival precedes the abstention of Lent.
 Carnival has been celebrated in Malta for hundreds of years.

-Ask the Concierge for more information and to arrange for tickets and transportation for anything you would like to attend.
+Concierge can help arranging tickets or transportation for anything you would like to attend.